 Fashion design and clothing line businesses will have different target markets depending on their business model and brands.
 Most businesses will define their target markets by age, demographic, style, and income.
 Some businesses may offer only luxury products and styles, while others may focus on designing products for your typical consumer.
 A business’ niche, like swimwear, dress clothes, or sportswear, can also help to define its target market.

 Skills, experience, and education useful in running a clothing line and fashion design business

-Starting a clothing line or design business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business becoming a success.
+Starting a clothing line or design business doesn’t require a business degree, but certain skills and experiences can increase the business’s chances of success.

 Design and sewing experience.
 The more experience a business owner has in design and sewing basics, the better.
-While designers can hire companies to produce their products, a knowledge of sewing and design will help when producing samples.
+While designers can hire companies to produce their products, sewing and design knowledge will help when producing samples.

 Knowledge of fashion trends.
-A knowledge of fashion trends can benefit a designer in many ways.
+Knowledge of fashion trends can benefit a designer in many ways.
 A designer can ensure that their lines are in keeping with current trends, but they can also use those trends to help generate new and different ideas and styles.

 An eye for detail.
-Designers rely on attention to detail not only in creating designs, but in selecting materials, controlling the quality of their products, and in monitoring sales and inventory for their businesses.
+Designers rely on attention to detail in creating designs and selecting materials, controlling the quality of their products, and monitoring sales and inventory for their businesses.

 Creativity and originality.
 Often, highly creative and original ideas that push the envelope are some of the most successful.
 Designers who can rely on their natural creativity may be able to surprise and delight consumers, launching their brands in the process.

 Costs to Start a Clothing Line Business